antixenoinitiative/axiwiki/war-museum.md

 # Thargoid War Museum
-Historic preservation of content tied to past thargoid conflict.
+Historic preservation of content tied to past thargoid conflict in Elite: Dangerous.

 > Thargoid conflict states, mechanics and areas described here are no longer available on the Live version of the game.
 {.is-warning}